BjornL1/to_the_list_gd2/README.md

 Github projects was used to manage the development process using an agile approach.
 Please see link to project board [here](https://github.com/users/BjornL1/projects/6)

 The 5 Epics listed above were documented within the Github project as Milestones.
 A Github Issue was created for each User Story which was then allocated to a milestone(Epic).
 Each User Story has defined acceptance criteria to make it clear when the User Story has been completed.
-The acceptance criteria are further broken down into tasks to facilitate the User Story's execution.
+The acceptance criteria are further broken down into tasks to facilitate the User Stories execution.

 ## Data Model
 I used principles of Object-Oriented Programming throughout this project and Django’s Class-Based Generic Views.